The TOP 10 questions you should be asking your DJ!

 3) What happens if you get sick?

-This is a worry, If the DJ call’s in sick – will i still have a disco?
+If the DJ call’s in sick – will i still have a disco?

 Ask your DJ what they would do in this emergency situation!